National Archivist Allen Weinstein Resigns

 Professor Weinstein has been an indefatigable proponent of the National Archives, visiting 32 National Archives sites nationwide, speaking at major conventions and meetings around the country, and traveling abroad to underscore the leadership and commitment of the National Archives to the international community.
 He has drawn on his vast network of friends and colleagues to raise the profile of the agency, creating a popular new public program series entitled “American Conversations”.
 His guests included Sen. Hillary Clinton, Mrs. Lynne Cheney, historian John Hope Franklin, and noted journalists and public officials who discussed all aspects of American history.
 He has forged new relationships with the professional archival and historical communities and has been lauded in the media for his courage in making access to archival materials a priority of his tenure at the National Archives.

-This page was last reviewed on August 15, 2016.
+This page was last reviewed on February 1, 2018.